Privacy and Cookies Policy

 Where do we store your information?

 Like many Service operators, we collect information that your browser sends whenever you visit our Service ("Log Data").
 This Log Data may include information such as your computer's Internet Protocol ("IP") address, browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages and other statistics.
-In addition, we may use third party services that collect, monitor and analyze this Log Data.
+In addition, we may use third party services that collect, monitor and analyse this Log Data.

 Some of our websites use Google Analytics to track your activity.
 To opt out of being tracked by Google Analytics across all websites visit: http://tools.google.com/dlpage/gaoptout